umbrew/org.umbrew.hibernate.database.worker.backend/README.md

     public void start() {

         // Schedule your cluster-aware Quartz job here
-        // (ensure that the jub is only run by one cluster node at any given time)
+        // (ensure that the job is only run by one cluster node at any given time)

         // The job that you schedule should call the processWorkQueue() method in the super class
         // (this singleton is extending AbstractDatabaseHibernateSearchController)